svj-aventador/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 ### Definitions File

-The following JSON file defines the important constants you need for serializing XRP Ledger data to its binary format and deserializing it from binary:
+The following JSON file defines the important constants you need for serializing SGY Ledger data to its binary format and deserializing it from binary:

 **<https://github.com/ripple/ripple-binary-codec/blob/master/src/enums/definitions.json>**